abbreviatedman/spellbound/data/quotes.md

 436
 00:24:30,880 --> 00:24:33,645
 And, well, I'm here,
-and I'm amazing, so I mean...
+and I'm amazing, so I mean…

 437
 00:24:36,160 --> 00:24:38,925